+Commingled pool funds consist of the following:

-This type includes investments in two commingled pool funds.
-The strategy of Pyramis Core Plus is a duration neutral approach focused on bottom-up, fundamental credit analysis.
+Pyramis Core Plus - has a strategy with a duration neutral approach focused on bottom-up, fundamental credit analysis.
 It is a benchmark aware strategy with the ability to add value through constrained allocations to a broad opportunity set of "plus" sectors.

-Pyramis Tactical fund has a flexible strategy with ability to add value through managing duration and allowing a broader allowable opportunity set than more traditional, benchmark constrained managers resulting in a true "best idea" fixed income portfolio.
+Pyramis Tactical fund - has a flexible strategy with ability to add value through managing duration and allowing a broader allowable opportunity set than more traditional, benchmark constrained managers resulting in a true "best idea" fixed income portfolio.

 The fair value of the investments in these funds has been determined using the NAV per share (or equivalent) of the investments.
 The redemption notice period is five days with daily redemptions available.